Archive for the 'Financing' Category

 Fannie Mae and Freddie Mac are well capitalized

-Despite media reports, it’s not all bad news regarding mortgages these days.
+mortgage Fannie Mae and Freddie Mac are well capitalized Despite media reports, it’s not all bad news regarding mortgages these days.

 Fannie Mae and Freddie Mac are adequately capitreaalized, according to the Office of Federal Housing Enterprise Oversight (OFHEO), which closely monitors Fannie Mae and Freddie Mac in an effort to promote a strong real estate market nationally.
 That means Fannie Mae’s and Freddie Mac’s capital exceeds what OFHEO requires (and OFHEO requires more than the statutory minimums).